ibell/coolprop/Web/EOS.rst

 #.
 If the fluid is superheated, use a guess of ideal gas (:math:`\rho=p/(RT)`)
 #.
 If the fluid is subcooled, use a guess of saturated liquid density
 #.
 If the fluid is supercritical, use a guess of ideal gas (:math:`\rho=p/(RT)`)
 #.
-No solution if the fluid is two-phase
+No solution for density as a function of temperature and pressure if the fluid is two-phase

 Saturation State
 ----------------